3mdeb/blog.3mdeb.com/source/_posts/2017-06-14-Ansible-via-python.markdown

 no agents and no additional custom security infrastructure.
 We can define own configuration management in simple YAML language, which is named ansible-playbook.
-YAML is easier to read and write by humans than other common data formats line XML or JSON.
+YAML is easier to read and write by humans than other common data formats like XML or JSON.
 Futhermore, most programming languages contain libraries which operate and work YAML.

 ## Inventory